How To Improve UX of Web Forms

 Avoid as much filling in as possible.
 Allow pre-population from existing records with duplicate/copy functions.

 That is relevant to the growing trend of machine learning.
 So a modern interface can help filling up forms taking into account previous experiences.
 For example, a tax form can be calculated automatically taking data from different sources like financial account, transactions, previous submissions.

 Leave space for feedback on the field entries.
 That should help provide users with quick verification for field entry data.
 Complex and usual fields might also benefit from advice.
 That helps balance the screen with useful information.

 Give users an undo function to roll back changes or reset a form to its default state.

 Immediate field validation adds points to confidence and professionalism.

 Provide a visual indicator of the current field.
-It allows to have more concentration on a current field and to return to work faster after interruption or break.
+It allows us to have more concentration on a current field and to return to work faster after interruption or break.

 Use predictive search for fields with lots of pre-defined options.